SDDC administrators configure NSX features to provide network isolation and segmentation in the data center.

 Network virtualization simplifies building and testing configurations of network services to produce proven configurations that can be programatically deployed and duplicated throughout the network to enforce segmentation.
 Network segmentation, like isolation, is a core capability of NSX network virtualization.

 Microsegmentation isolates traffic at the vNIC level by using distributed routers and distributed firewalls.
 Access controls enforced at the vNIC provide increased efficiency over rules enforced on the physical network.
 You can use microsegmentation with an NSX distributed firewall and implementation distributed firewall to implement microsegmentation for a three-tier application, for example, web server, application server, and database, where multiple organizations might share the same logical network topology.

 To achieve the strictest security settings, apply a zero-trust model when configuring security policies.
 A zero-trust model denies access to resources and workloads unless specifically permitted by a policy.
-In this model, traffic must be whitelisted to be allowed.
 Be certain to allow essential infrastructure traffic.
 By default, NSX Manager, NSX Controllers, and NSX Edge service gateways are excluded from distributed firewall functions. vCenter Server systems are not excluded and should be explicitly allowed to prevent lockout before applying such a policy.